Liebertwolkwitz: Modern developments

 Large-scale industrial development came to Liebertwolkwitz around 1880, with the production processes making use of the Clay minerals mined locally.
 The industry-sector remains important to the local economy.

 In 1908 the municipal bathhouse was built: today it houses a fitness club.

 The name

 The fifteen character four syllable name of Liebertwolkwitz is often shortened locally to "Wolks": residents may refer to themselves as "Wolkser".

+Event

+Liebertwolkwitz - a village in 1813, annual festival organized on a weekend in October by the "Hofgenossenschaft Stiftsgut Liebertwolkwitz eG" in memory of life at the time of the Battle of Leipzig, with the reconstruction of traditional crafts and life in the 19th century.

+Traffic

+The Leipzig-Liebertwolkwitz train station is located on the Leipzig–Geithain railway line, which is part of the long-distance connection from Leipzig to Chemnitz.
+The DB Regio Südost regional train line RB 113 runs from Liebertwolkwitz to Leipzig Hauptbahnhof and Geithain every hour.

+Liebertwolkwitz is connected to several bus lines such as the 690 (Leipzig Hauptbahnhof-Grimma) or the 172 (Wachau - Sommerfeld / Borsdorf).
+The Nightliner N8 runs at night.

+From 1928, a tram line ran between Liebertwolkwitz and Leipzig city centre.
+It was shortened to Leipzig-Meusdorf in 1971.

 Town twinning

 Since 1996 Liebertwolkwitz has been twinned with Les Epesses, a small town in rural western France.
+In July 2005, a second charter was signed between the Pays des Herbiers and Leipzig-Liebertwolkwitz.